nipun1992/Predicting-Wine-Color/README.md

 ## Directory structure

-The code is stored as a `jupyter` notebook.
+The code is stored as a jupyter notebook Wine **quality Prediction-checkpoint.ipynb** inside **src** folder.
 To run the code, please open the file in jupyter and use run all command to run the code.
+The data is present at **src/data** location.

 ## Findings